EssilorLuxottica Société anonyme (OTCMKTS:ESLOY) Short Interest Update

-EssilorLuxottica Société anonyme (OTCMKTS:ESLOY – Get Rating) was the recipient of a significant decrease in short interest during the month of February.
-As of February 15th, there was short interest totalling 2,500 shares, a decrease of 47.9% from the January 31st total of 4,800 shares.
-Based on an average trading volume of 57,800 shares, the days-to-cover ratio is presently 0.0 days.
+EssilorLuxottica Société anonyme (OTCMKTS:ESLOY – Get Rating) was the recipient of a significant growth in short interest in February.
+As of February 28th, there was short interest totalling 10,800 shares, a growth of 332.0% from the February 13th total of 2,500 shares.
+Based on an average daily volume of 187,700 shares, the short-interest ratio is presently 0.1 days.

-A number of research firms have recently commented on ESLOY.
-Zacks Investment Research cut shares of EssilorLuxottica Société anonyme from a “buy” rating to a “hold” rating in a report on Tuesday, December 28th.
-Morgan Stanley restated an “overweight” rating on shares of EssilorLuxottica Société anonyme in a report on Friday, November 12th.
-One analyst has rated the stock with a sell rating, four have given a hold rating and four have given a buy rating to the company.
-According to data from MarketBeat.com, the company currently has a consensus rating of “Hold” and an average target price of $100.16.
+A number of equities analysts recently issued reports on the company.
+Zacks Investment Research lowered EssilorLuxottica Société anonyme from a “buy” rating to a “hold” rating in a report on Tuesday, December 28th.
+Morgan Stanley reiterated an “overweight” rating on shares of EssilorLuxottica Société anonyme in a research report on Friday, November 12th.
+One research analyst has rated the stock with a sell rating, four have given a hold rating and four have given a buy rating to the company’s stock.
+According to data from MarketBeat, the stock currently has a consensus rating of “Hold” and an average price target of $100.16.

 EssilorLuxottica SA engages in the design, manufacture, and sales of ophthalmic lenses and instruments.
 It operates through the following business segments: Lenses & Optical Instruments, Equipment, and Sunglasses and Readers.
 The Lenses & Optical Instruments business segment engages in the production, finishing, distribution and trading of lens and instruments.